cantoniouwaymore/emailgateway/docs-site/guides/monorepo-structure.md

 This starts:
 - API server on port 3000
 - Admin UI on port 5173
+- Admin server on port 5175
+- Docs site on port 5174
 - Email worker
 - Cleanup worker